NordicPlayground/nrf5-sdk-for-eddystone/README.md

 * Eddystone-TLM
 * Eddystone-eTLM

 Each frame type is given a dedicated slot and it is possible to set unique advertising intervals for each slot.
 This means that a beacon can send a Eddystone-URL every two seconds and a Eddystone-UID every second or any other combination.
 The current firmware has a lower limit of 100ms for advertising interval.
 It will be up to the user or developer to choose values that best fit with the use case and desired power consumption.

 In addition to the new Eddystone GATT Configuration Service there are also two new frame types aimed at secure use cases.

 The new frame types are **Eddystone-EID** and **Eddystone-eTLM**.
 EID, or Ephemeral Identifier, is a secure version of UID. eTLM, or encrypted TLM, is a secure telemetry format and provides information on the health of a beacon.

-**Eddystone-EID** and **Eddystone-eTLM** protect against the following security issues which are known beacon vulnerabilities.
+Eddystone-EID and Eddystone-eTLM protect against spoofing, replay attacks and malicious asset tracking - which are known beacon vulnerabilities.

 #### Spoofing
 Beacon spoofing is pretending to be a beacon.
 With regular beacons it is possible for someone to hijack the advertising data, which is always the same, and connect it to their own app.
 This could for instance enable an app for company A to serve information when a user is near a beacon for company B.